vaithak/smbt/README.md

 * Steps for contributing
   * Clone this repo
   * Edit and test the script in "Script Editor" Application, preinstalled in MacOS.
-  * Run the script as given in the running instructions above.
+  * Run the script to test your code as given in the running instructions above.
   * Send a PR :tada: .